ht-weng/tor-scanner/README.md

 # Tor Scanner

-Tor Scanner is a tool that explores the Tor universe by scanning ports of Tor hidden services.
+Tor Scanner is a tool for exploring the Tor universe by scanning ports of Tor hidden services.

-It sequentially generates unique v2 or v3 Onion URLs and scans those addresses in order.
+It can sequentially generate unique v2 or v3 Onion URLs and scans those addresses in order.

 Tested on Ubuntu 20.04.2.